Intro to Backcountry Canoeing

 Disclaimer

 The guide will provide information & in-the-field assistance, administer first aid if needed, set the pace, lead the group, and determine the safest course of action throughout the entire trip.
-The guide has full control over the trip and has the authority to make changes to the itinerary as deemed necessary.
+The guide has full control over the trip and the authority to make changes to the itinerary as deemed necessary.

 This is an intermediate level trip, though it is suitable for beginners willing to put in the effort.